Burning Seed 2025 date choices

 7 - The dates of other events close to our community

-6 - Avoid clashing with other burns in our region…an increasingly impossible ask - The Australasian burner community is growing and thriving and we love that.
-While new burn-adjacent and official regional events have popped onto the calendar as Seed restructured, we serve our members, and the interests of their company (and the broader community through their charity) by putting Seed first in our deliberations.
-Ultimately we are all working for the same thing - to proliferate the joys of the Burning Man Project and to provide people with the largest possible opportunity to be included.
+6 - Avoid clashing with other burns in our region - The Australasian burner community is growing and thriving and we love that!
+While new burn-adjacent and official regional events have popped onto the calendar as Seed restructured,our particular role is to work on Burning Seed.
+Ultimately we are all working for the same thing - to proliferate the joys and principles of the Burning Man Project.
 We are trying to be courteous but inevitably there will be clashes between events, and we encourage participants to burn where they feel happiest co-creating.
 We are legally obliged to do what is in the best interest of our members and recognise that other orgs must do the same.

 7 - Other weather and climate considerations - There is a local, non-western perspective on seasons, and this factored into our modelling for the on-site comfort factor.
 This includes things like daylight, temperature, rain, and wind.
 Wind in particular is relevant to a number of quality-of-life factors (dust) but also directly feeds into fire safety and structure safety.
-Historical weather data places the average high and low temperatures closer to the usual dates than you’d expect.
-On a site visit in June this year, the weather was exceptional, the site was beautiful and the temperature was comfortable.
+On a site visit in June 2024, the weather was exceptional, the site was beautiful and the temperature was comfortable.

 8 - The land as a stakeholder - Red Earth City, located in Matong State Forest, aims to Leave No Trace but acknowledges its impact on the environment.
 Noise disturbs wildlife, occasional food dropped on the floor disrupts the ecosystem, and our presence can impact the fragile cryptogamic crusts.
 Event timing must consider the forest's dynamic ecosystem, as we strive to be responsible neighbors to the local human, animal, and plant communities.